-Imagine watching vivid celestial lights dance across the sky in shades of green, red and pink.
+Imagine watching celestial lights dance across the sky in vivid shades of green, red and pink.
 And all the while you're snug under a blanket!

 So get ready to find the answers to popular questions about auroras, and even learn tips on photographing this (literally) heavenly display.